 ▪ the class is not “led” as a whole but rather all instruction is one-on-one within the group class setting

-▪ students practice their own portion of the Ashtanga sequence of postures at their own pace
+▪ students practice their own portion of the Ashtanga sequencing of postures at their own pace, starting with learning the entire Primary Series.

 ▪ the teacher assists each student individually by giving physical adjustments & verbal instruction.
 This is in comparison to generic cues and instructions that one may receive in a led class.

-In Mysore classes, students learn the fixed order of postures using the Vinyasa system, where breath and movement are linked together.
-In the Ashtanga sequence, each posture builds from the previous and prepares for the next posture in the series.
+In Mysore classes, students learn the fixed order of postures using the Ashtanga Vinyasa system, an exact science, where breath and movement are linked together.
+In the Ashtanga sequences, each posture builds from the previous and prepares for the next posture in the series.
 However, some postures may also act as counter poses for the previous posture practiced.

 Students are given their yoga practice according to their ability.
 Newer and more beginning students tend to have a much shorter practice than those with more experience.
 As one gains more strength, stamina, flexibility and concentration, additional postures are given to the student.
 The appreciation and gratitude of the word “given” comes from how the practice is taught in India, where a yoga practice is something that a teacher gives to a student as a spiritual practice, a way to enhance ones life.
 This is in comparison to learning a lot of postures at once in a typical modern class.